wavemaker/docs/website/blog/2020-12-08-wavemaker-release-10-6-version.md

 With Angular 9 update, you can expect to see an increase in the application build time.
 :::

+### Up-to-date Libraries

+Libraries are hosted in the public npm registry (Angular library), and Maven (Jars).
+Therefore, all the required libraries are available to use without needing to import ZIP files manually.

+We upgraded the versions of Spring, Hibernate, Log4j to Log4j-2.
+To know our latest list of updated libraries, see [WaveMaker 10.6 Technology Stack](/learn/wavemaker-release-notes/v10-6-0#technology-stack).

 ### Mobile Updates

 #### Command-Line for building Cordova zip